-In many states, the home can be sold for the amount of the past-due taxes, which means that a $300,000 home could be sold for $1,500, for example.
-This situation is very different from a home mortgage foreclosure where the purchaser at the sale usually pays an amount close to the fair market value of the property.
+In many states, the home can be sold for the amount of the past-due taxes.
+So, a $300,000 home could be sold for $1,500 of unpaid taxes.
+This situation is very different from a home mortgage foreclosure where the purchaser at the sale usually pays an amount close to the property's fair market value.
 Ultimately, in a tax sale, the purchaser can potentially obtain title to the home for a fraction of its actual value.
-(If you're struggling to pay property taxes, see Options if You Can't Pay Property Taxes on Your Home, for tips on what to do.)

-In most states, the delinquent taxpayer gets a period of time during which he or she can repurchase ("redeem") the home after a tax sale by paying the buyer the amount paid at the sale or by paying the taxes owed, plus interest, penalties, and costs.
+In most states, delinquent taxpayers get some time during which they can repurchase ("redeem") the home after a tax sale by paying the buyer the amount paid at the sale or paying the taxes owed, plus interest, penalties, and costs.
 In some states, the redemption period occurs before the sale.
-But if you don’t redeem, the purchaser gets title to the home free and clear of any liens that existed before the sale.
+But if you don’t redeem, the purchaser can get title to the home free and clear of any liens that existed before the sale.

 Usually, the homeowner gets the right to live in the home during the redemption period.
 Exactly how long the redemption period lasts varies from state to state; one year to three years is typical.
-In certain states though, the redemption period is much shorter.
+In some states, though, the redemption period is much shorter.
 Check your state laws or consult with an attorney to find out the tax sale redemption period where you live.

 If you can, you should redeem as soon as possible to prevent additional interest and penalties from accruing.

-Sometimes homeowners are not aware that a tax sale has been scheduled until after it has already been completed.
-Below are some situations where you might be able to invalidate a tax sale after it has happened.
+Sometimes, homeowners aren't aware that a tax sale has been scheduled until after it's already happened.
+Below are some situations where you might be able to invalidate a completed tax sale.

-Defects in the tax lien (such as omitting the name of one of the property owners) or defects in the tax sale process (like failing to give proper notice) might provide grounds to set aside the sale.
-Minor mistakes are probably not enough to invalidate a sale, but a defect that prejudices the rights of the homeowner probably will.
+Defects in the tax lien, such as omitting one of the property owners' names, or defects in the tax sale process, like failing to give proper notice, might provide grounds to set aside a tax sale.
+Minor mistakes probably aren't enough to invalidate a sale, but a defect that prejudices the homeowner's rights probably will.

 For example, let's say a property owner provides the county (the taxing authority) with a new address for mailings.
-But the county doesn't send any notices about the delinquent taxes to the property owner at his new address.
-As a result, the property owner doesn't receive notice of a tax sale.
+But the county doesn't send any notices about the delinquent taxes to the property owner at the new address.
+So, the property owner doesn't receive notice of a tax sale.
 In this situation, the sale could probably be set aside for lack of proper notice.